 FLY aims to empower the student body by promoting positive self-image, mental and physical wellness, and healthy, accepting attitudes toward sex and gender.
 We host both unstructured and structured discussions, guest lectures, and film events centered on provocative and timely topics like the roles of sex, gender, and the body on campus and in society.
-FLY also holds a variety of service events throughout the year that encourage higher self-esteem and lower stress levels among students.
+FLY also holds a variety of service events throughout the year that encourages higher self-esteem and lower stress levels among students.

-Volunteers work with brain trauma patients on various rehabilitation exercises including arts and crafts, Nintendo Wii, horseback riding and board games.
+Volunteers work with brain trauma patients on various rehabilitation exercises including arts and crafts, Nintendo Wii, horseback riding, and board games.
 Volunteers can also work outside on a number of maintenance chores.
-They may work intimately with the members in the Day Program by joining the "Physically Fit" program or help out with the Checkered Ball, an annual black-tie fundraiser.
+They may work intimately with the members in the Day Program by joining the "Physically Fit" Program or help out with the Checkered Ball, an annual black-tie fundraiser.